emqx/emqx/apps/emqx_modules/README.md

 # EMQX Modules

-The application provides some minor functional modules that are not included in the MQTT protocol standard, including "Delayed Publish", "Topic Rewrite", "Topic Metrics" and "Telemetry".
+The application provides some minor functional modules that are not included in the MQTT protocol standard, including "Delayed Publish", "Topic Rewrite", "Topic Metrics".

 ## Delayed Publish